Skip to main content

 American Signature: $147.9M Stalking Horse in Chapter 11

-Hero image for American Signature: Bankruptcy and Value City Furniture Sale
+Hero image for American Signature: 363 Sale and Store Closings Case

 American Signature, Inc., the Columbus, Ohio-based furniture retailer operating Value City Furniture and American Signature Furniture stores across 17 states, filed chapter 11 petitions on November 22, 2025 in the District of Delaware.
 The 77-year-old company, founded by Jerome Schottenstein in 1948, cited the housing market decline, tariff pressures, and post-pandemic spending declines as drivers of its financial deterioration.
 With net sales falling from $1.1 billion in fiscal year 2023 to $803 million in fiscal year 2025 and operating losses expanding from $18 million to $70 million over the same period, the company entered chapter 11 with less than $2 million in cash.

-The American Signature bankruptcy is built around an expedited section 363 sale and liquidation program, anchored by a $147.9 million stalking horse bid and a DIP facility of up to $50 million.
-This post tracks the sale timeline, DIP structure (including the roll-up), store closings, customer deposits and gift cards, insider conflicts, and objections raised by the U.S. Trustee and the Official Committee of Unsecured Creditors.
+The chapter 11 case is built around an expedited section 363 sale and liquidation program, anchored by a $147.9 million stalking horse bid from Schottenstein-affiliated ASI Purchaser, LLC and a DIP facility of up to $50 million from Second Avenue Capital Partners.

 This case involves multiple roles for the founding Schottenstein family across several transactions.
 The stalking horse bidder, DIP lender, liquidation consultant, and landlord for approximately one-third of the company's stores are all Schottenstein-affiliated entities, and the transactions are subject to review under the "entire fairness" standard.
 The Unsecured Creditors' Committee and U.S. Trustee objected to the proposed sale timeline and the lack of meaningful prepetition marketing, arguing that an approximately 45-day auction schedule favors the family's bid.